amis-erc20/amisdex/_posts/2017-10-21-how-kiwiex-compares-other-exchanges.md

 ### Unstoppability

-This is KIWI Exchange's main selling point!
+This is AMIS Exchange's main selling point!

 We're big fans of EtherDelta, but it's not quite as decentralized as often thought - the order book is held on EtherDelta's servers, making it somewhat vulnerable to being shutdown due to regulatory action or DDOS attack.